gliderproarc/RKC-blog/content/blog/unix-layout.md

 Inconsolata might not be your favorite font, but this will get enough of the characters you need to use Japanese in an Org-mode table.

-> `* you need to view this in a mono-space font for it to look right but here goes`
+> -   you need to view this in a mono-space font for it to look right but here goes
 >
-> `** you may also find that you still have alignment issues if you mix characters
+> ++ you may also find that you still have alignment issues if you mix characters
-> like か and "any english letter"`
+> like か and "any english letter"